-- Silicon, in its pure form, is a grey metallically lustrous metalloid element.
+- Silicon metal (symbol Si), in its pure form, is a grey metallically lustrous metalloid element.
 Metallurgical grade silicon is known as silicon metal because of its lustrous appearance.

-- Silicon is used mainly in the manufacture of silanes, silicones and silica, as a “hardener” or alloying element to produce aluminium alloys, and in the manufacture of micro-processors and solar cells.
+- Silicon is used mainly in the manufacture of silanes and silicones, as a “hardener” or alloying element to produce aluminium alloys, and in the manufacture of micro-processors and solar cells.

 - Silicon is also used as a secondary smelting additive in the manufacture of photonic devices and in the manufacture of industrial refractories.